- Best universities in

 Medical students in the UK are expected to have high grades in chemistry and biology, but requirements vary between universities.
 UK Consortium universities offering medicine degrees require students to take the University Clinical Aptitude Test (UCAT); and other top universities require students to take the BioMedical Admissions Test (BMAT).
 International students are also required to take one of these tests when applying to a UK university.

-These are the best universities in the UK for medical degrees, according to Times Higher Education’s World University Rankings 2021.
+These are the best universities in the UK for medical degrees, according to the Times Higher Education World University Rankings 2024.

-The University of Oxford has been the Times Higher Education’s top-ranked university for medicine for the past two years.
+The University of Oxford has been Times Higher Education’s top-ranked university for medicine for the past 12 years.

 Students looking to study medicine at Oxford must take the BMAT in order to be accepted.